Survivor Series (1989)

-The 1989 Survivor Series was the third annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on Thanksgiving Day on November 23, 1989, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
+The 1989 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the third annual Survivor Series and took place on Thanksgiving Day in the United States on Thursday, November 23, 1989, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

-The main event was a four-on-four Survivor Series match in which The Hulkamaniacs (Hulk Hogan, Jake Roberts and Demolition) defeated The Million Dollar Team (Ted DiBiase, Zeus and The Powers of Pain).
-This was the first Survivor Series event with named teams and of four (instead of five) members.
+The pay-per-view broadcast consisted of five matches, all of which were Survivor Series matches, and there was also one dark match before the event aired live.
+The main event was a four-on-four Survivor Series match in which The Hulkamaniacs (Hulk Hogan, Jake Roberts, and Demolition) defeated The Million Dollar Team (Ted DiBiase, Zeus, and The Powers of Pain).
+This was the first Survivor Series event with named teams and with four members (instead of five).

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, which were dubbed the "Big Four".
-Like the previous two years, the third event in the Survivor Series chronology only featured Survivor Series matches, which are tag team elimination matches.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, eventually referred to as the "Big Four".
+Like the previous two years, the third Survivor Series only featured Survivor Series matches, which are tag team elimination matches.
 While those two previous events had included three matches that pitted teams of five wrestlers against each other and one that pitted five tag teams against each other, all five of the Survivor Series matches at the 1989 event were teams of four wrestlers against each other.
-It was scheduled to be held on Thanksgiving Day on November 23, 1989, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.
+Like the prior two years, the third Survivor Series was scheduled to be held on Thanksgiving Day on Thursday, November 23, 1989, at the Rosemont Horizon in the Chicago suburb of Rosemont, Illinois.